microram/ee4-tools/readme.md

 - LetsEncrypt Delete, Renew and Status scripts
 - Check the WordPress version on all sites
 - Update the WordPress version on all sites suitable for cron
+- [WordOps](https://wordops.org/) the v3 EasyEngine fork project may be supported in the future

 ## Getting Started